Coyotes in Indianapolis got brave with some family dogs.

 But when Ecker's neighbor showed him a picture of what else was in the yard, the dogs likely won't be let out without supervision from now on, or at least until the spring when smaller prey animals come out.

 The dogs were let out into the backyard, and two giant coyotes met them at the fence.
 The coyotes, or coyote-wolf hybrids, looked hungry.

 So my next door neighbor took these pics this morning.
 That?s the pond in my backyard and those are some LARGE coyotes (or coywolves?)...???

 While the dogs are medium-sized, one looks to be a Boxer, and coyotes rarely go after animals their own size, they will attack pets if they are hungry enough.
 On the other hand, if there is a surplus of food in the area, coyotes can live side-by-side with domestic animals.
 Coyote populations can be found in almost every urban area in the United States and tend to stick to more natural diets.

 There have been instances where coyotes play with cats and dogs.

 But the temperatures in Indianapolis in January were way below average, especially the first week of the new year.
 This sudden drop in temperature likely sent any prey like rabbits and mice deeper into hibernation, and it is possible the coyotes could not find food.
 The evening the photo was taken, the temperature was above average, so maybe the coyotes were out hunting and scavenging.

 Many who saw the photo doubted they were even coyotes, but traveling wolves or some hybrid.
 There is a species of a large coyote called the eastern coyote that is a coyote-wolf mix, likely descending from the gray wolves reintroduced in Ontario.
 This large species of coyote is usually seen in New England, New York, New Jersey, Pennsylvania, Ohio, West Virginia, Maryland, Delaware, and Virginia.
 Still, it is possible they made their way into Indiana.

-That being said, coyote sightings are on the rise in Indianapolis.
+That being said, coyote sightings were on the rise in Indianapolis.